-I also provide those charged with governance with a statement that I have compiled with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on my independence and, where applicable, related safeguards.
+I also provide those charged with governance with a statement that I have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on my independence and, where applicable, related safeguards.

 A further description of the auditor's responsibilities for the audit of the financial statement is located at the Office of the Auditor General website at: www.oagbermuda.bm.
-This description forms part of my auditor's report.
+This description forms part of our auditor's report.

-Hamilton, Bermuda March 30, 2021 Heather Thomas, CPA, CFE, CGMA Auditor General
+Hamilton, Bermuda June 20, 2023 Heather Thomas, CPA, CFE, CGMA Hamilton, Bermuda